telstra/open-kilda/docs/design/network-discovery/README.md

 * link latency
 * whether it supports BFD or other optional capabilities

-Open-Kilda installs on all switches an OF rule that manages discovery packets.
+OpenKilda installs on all switches an OF rule that manages discovery packets.
 Switches use that rule to send and receive discovery packets (based on PACKET_IN and PACKET_OUT messages), as well as to report the state to the controller.

-Open-Kilda produces a "discovery" packet (Ethernet+IP+UDP+LLDP), puts inside it a source data path, source port number, current time.
-Open-Kilda sends this packet using a PACKET_OUT OF message to the source switch and sets the source port number in actions as PORT_OUT.
+OpenKilda produces a "discovery" packet (Ethernet+IP+UDP+LLDP), puts inside it a source data path, source port number, current time.
+OpenKilda sends this packet using a PACKET_OUT OF message to the source switch and sets the source port number in actions as PORT_OUT.

 When the controller receives a "discovery" packet via PACKET_IN message, it extracts